lyraddigital/control-value-accessors/README.md

 # Control Value Accessors

 This repository demonstrates how to create a custom form control in Angular known as a **Control Value Accessor**.
-In short a Control Value Accessor is a component that has the ability to wire itself up to the Reactive Forms framework, making it easy to capture and validate form data.
-This repository will show you not only how to wire it to the Reactive Forms framework, but it will also show you how you handle the enabling / disabling of your control as well.
+In short a **Control Value Accessor** is a component that has the ability to wire itself up to the Reactive Forms framework, making it easy to capture and validate form data.
+This repository will show you not only how to wire it to the Reactive Forms framework, but it will also show you how you handle enabling / disabling of your control as well.

 ## Breakdown